Due to increased demand, text TeamShift to hold the next available slot.+1 717 740 8200Call instead

 What contractors using the workflow report after the first 30 days.

 HVAC contractors using TeamShift's missed-call return workflow typically recover two to four bookings per week they would have otherwise lost.
 In Florida's peak season that compounds fast.
-The consistent feedback is that the review-gated structure matters: owners do not want an AI tool booking jobs or quoting prices, they want the administrative drag handled and the decision left to them.
-That is exactly how this is built.

 • Two to four recovered bookings per week is the typical range in the first month